PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-04 19:17:10
+Last updated: 2024-04-04 19:17:43
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight